Literature references and annotations by Dick Grune, firstname.lastname@example.org.

 grisly cause of that.

-All this has the result that she is in mortal danger twice in one day.
+All this results in her being in mortal danger twice in one day.

 Probably the most complicated adventure to date.